Support for Learning in Practice

 Members of the allied health professions registered with the HCPC or BASRaT are also welcome to undertake this course.

-There are two ways to study this module; either face-to-face with five attendance dates, or via blended learning with two attendance dates and an e-learning component.
+You will study via blended learning with two attendance dates and an e-learning component.
+You will need:

 - You have good IT skills